-The BRACE team is advised by a health and care panel, which is consulted with at all stages of the evaluation projects: from decisions about what to evaluate through to plans for sharing the findings.
-In addition, patients and the public are involved in the centre and its work; in the health and care panel and in the delivery of individual evaluation projects.
+The BRACE team was advised by a health and care panel, which was consulted with at all stages of the evaluation projects: from decisions about what to evaluate through to plans for sharing the findings.
+Patients and the public were involved in the centre and its work; in the health and care panel and in the delivery of individual evaluation projects.

-BRACE is led by Professor Judith Smith, Professor of Health Policy and Management and Director at the HSMC, University of Birmingham; and supported by Dr Jo Ellins, Senior Fellow at the HSMC; Jon Sussex, Chief Economist at RAND Europe; and Dr Alex Georgiadis, Research Associate at the University of Cambridge.Learn more about BRACE
+BRACE was led by Professor Judith Smith, Professor of Health Policy and Management and Director at the HSMC, University of Birmingham; and supported by Dr Jo Ellins, Senior Fellow at the University of Birmingham; and Jon Sussex, Chief Economist at RAND Europe.Learn more about BRACE